hamid814/themy/README.md

 # Themy

-lightwaighy library to create and test themes and color palettes
+Lightwaighy library to create, test and toggle themes and color palettes

 ## Installation